HubertSia/pose-audio/README.md

 For this project is a combination of both ML and Tone.js for achieving the musical project.

-Here are the different classification poses:
+Here are the different body position classification poses:

 - T-Pose
+Both arms up
 - Left arm up
+Left arm up (palm facing towards the camera)
+- Right arm
-- Right arm up
+Right arm up
 - Squat
+Bending the body or lowering the level when standing
 - Idle
+sitting or standing normally
 - None
+Absent
 - Hidden
+Covering the face with one hand

-The model was trained between 54-300 images/examples per classes in order to get the desirable results.
+The model was trained on custom data from the webcam, as we were committed to not using external data, using between 54-300 images/examples per class in order to get the desirable results, several versions exist.
+We left all meta-parameters at defaults.

-Our strategy of developping the ML is too make sure we have a clear shot of the webcome of our poses without any obstacle that could jeoperdized the pictures.
-Making sure that the webcam has a full image of the body and hand.
+Our strategy of developping the ML is too make sure we have a clear shot of the subject without any obstacles that could jeoperdize the pictures.

-Some of the flaws it suffers is that depending on the lighting and the environnment, the detection might be working sometimes but in a 100% rate that we initially thought.
+It suffers is that depending on the lighting and the environnment, the detection struggles with background changes specifically as it misclassifies empty rooms into pose classes.

-T-Pose and Squat are the must difficult to capture due to them being a bit more complex to capture and required more pictures and data in order to succeded.
-Even None and Hidden has some difficulty to recognize too as well.
-At the end, it need it more data/pictures and making sure that we were somehow isolated to get it right
+T-Pose and Squat are difficult to capture due to them being complex and farther from the camera.
+None and Hidden have some overlap as well a hidden is an incredibly narrow dataset.
+We are open to further explorations within this project, and regret not having the opportunity to refine the outcome further within the given timeframe.

-It was quite a challenge to achieve good performance due on how diffirent  the human being bodies are, it was quite difficult for the ML to learn it at a snap.

-Initally,

 Here is the live version online: https://hubertsia.github.io/pose-audio/